 Role of ombudsmen

-An ombudsman is an independent government official, a ‘watchdog’, who hears and investigates complaints from people who believe they have been treated unfairly or unreasonable by a government department or agency, including those related to education and training.
+An ombudsman is an independent government official, a ‘watchdog’, who hears and investigates complaints from people who believe they have been treated unfairly or unreasonably by a government department or agency, including those related to education and training.
 Australia has a Commonwealth ombudsman and ombudsmen in each state and territory.

 The VET Student Loans Ombudsman, Queensland Training Ombudsman and South Australian Office of the Training Advocate are responsible for investigating matters specifically related to vocational education and training (VET).
 Apprentices and trainees can also go to the Fair Work Ombudsman for information and assistance to resolve workplace issues.